Let's Get It On / Do You Wanna Dance?

-"Let's Get It On / Do You Wanna Dance?" is the fourth single released by Australian singer Peter Andre from his self-titled debut album.
+"Let's Get It On" / "Do You Wanna Dance?" is the fourth single released by British-Australian singer Peter Andre from his self-titled debut album.
 The single was released on 22 November 1993, through Melodian Records.
 "Let's Get It On" features a rap from American rapper Eric Sebastian.
-The single peaked at #17 on the Australian Singles Chart.
+The single peaked at number 17 on the Australian Singles Chart.